-His last journey through Galilee and Judea included visits to Jerusalem for the Feast of Tabernacles around September/October, and for the Feast of Dedication in the winter of December, now called Hanukkah.21 His final journey to Jerusalem for the Passover in April followed encounters with Bartimaeus and Zacchaeus in Jericho, and raising Lazarus from death in Bethany.
+His last journey through Galilee and Judea included visits to Jerusalem for the Feast of Tabernacles around September/October, and for the Feast of Dedication in the winter of December, now called Hanukkah.21 His final journey to Jerusalem for the Passover in April followed raising Lazarus from death in Bethany and encounters with Bartimaeus and Zacchaeus in Jericho.

-In that later ministry in Judea Jesus continued his final journey to Jerusalem along the Jordan valley, through Jericho in the southern Jordan, up to the hills of Bethany, and on to nearby Jerusalem.
+That later ministry in Judea included Jesus' final journey to Jerusalem through the region of the southern Jordan and Jericho, up to the hills of Bethany, and on to nearby Jerusalem.